-When you are planning your next video project, it’s always a good idea to decide on the right music.
+When you are planning your next marketing video project, it’s always a good idea to decide on the right music.
 Music can convey a particular mood.
 It can also add direction to what the viewer might feel.
 A music piece with lots of minor chords might add tension and suspense, while uplifting music or major chords convey a sense of fulfilment or completion.

 Finding the right music isn’t always easy and usually comes at a small cost depending on the length, popularity and audience size.